Introduction

 Zoom

-You can zoom in and out the preview by using either the zoom slider, the mouse wheel, or the dedicated buttons.
+You can zoom in and out of the preview by using either the zoom slider, the mouse wheel, or the dedicated buttons.
 The Best Fit Zoom button allows you to automatically scale the scene to fit the view.

 Background Color